Presentations, seminars and group work

 • Wherever possible, use images and other visuals rather than text to illustrate your points.

 • Don't use unnecessary or very detailed visuals, which may distract the audience.
-Everything you use should enhance the information of your presentation.
+Everything you use should enhance the information.

 • If you are using data, e.g. a graph, you need to cite the source on the slide